The Morning After: Netflix cancels 'Iron Fist'

 Netflix cancels 'Marvel's Iron Fist' after two seasons

-Disney-owned Marvel Television and Netflix said in a statement that "We're thankful to the fans who have watched these two seasons, and for the partnership we've shared on this series.
+Disney-owned Marvel Television and Netflix said in a statement that "we're thankful to the fans who have watched these two seasons, and for the partnership we've shared on this series.
 While the series on Netflix has ended, the immortal Iron Fist will live on."
-Meanwhile, the third season of Daredevil arrives next week, new seasons of Jessica Jones and The Punisher are in development and Deadline reports a third season for Luke Cage is close to having a third season announced.
+Meanwhile, the third season of Daredevil arrives next week, new seasons of Jessica Jones and The Punisher are in development and Deadline reports Luke Cage is close to having a third season.

 DuckDuckGo hits high of 30 million searches in one day